grumpypenny/sentiment-analysis-and-music-generation/README.md

 *TODO: Put all papers and libraries used here*
 Much of our code is based on these [course notes](https://www.cs.toronto.edu/~lczhang/360/) by Lisa Zhang.

+The abc files we used for training can be found [Here](https://abcnotation.com/tunes)